 - The more orthogonal the design of a language, the fewer exceptions the language rule require.
-Also easier to learn. - Too much orthogonality can also cause problems - ALGOL 68 is most orthogonal language - Unnecessary complexity due to extremely complex structures
+Also easier to learn. - Too much orthogonality can also cause problems - ALGOL 68 is most orthogonal language (every language construct has a type and no restrictions on those types ... combinatorial freedom allows very complex structures) - Unnecessary complexity due to extremely complex structures